How Generative AI Empowers Attackers and Defenders Across the Trust & Safety Landscape: Findings

 Taking scams as an example, using \genAI can be easier and faster than perpetrating them manually.
 For example, if a romance scam involves sending text messages over a prolonged period, \genAI can create and send those messages.
 Consequently, where a single individual might previously have spent time messaging a small number of people, they can now oversee dashboards of \genAI chatbots sending messages to a much larger number.
 This pattern, where a single actor can multiply their impact, was a common concern across all domains.

 Accordingly, participants emphasized the strain \genAI places on existing content review, legal, and investigative systems.
 They saw \genAI attacks as taxing an already under-resourced and under-prioritized \trust ecosystem, with some describing the status quo as a failed system.
+In child safety, participants observed that existing mechanisms such as hashlists would need to evolve both technically and operationally to defend against new challenges posed by \genAI.
 Furthermore, participants expressed concern that the defender ecosystem is adapting too slowly to challenges raised by rapidly evolving \genAI technologies.
 At the same time, they worried that distant future threats receive disproportionate attention at the expense of urgent, ongoing problems.